openfaas/docs/docs/deployment/kubernetes.md

 There are three recommended ways to install OpenFaaS and you can pick whatever makes sense for you and your team.
 All options use the OpenFaaS helm chart.

 1) Arkade (our recommended option)
     We recommend using [arkade](https://arkade.dev/) to install openfaas, which makes installing OpenFaaS a 1-liner.
-It still uses Helm, so it can be used in production.
+It still uses the Helm chart, so it can also be used in production.

 2) Helm
     A helm chart is also available for those who are very well versed with `kubectl` and want to understand exactly what is being installed.